Torphedo/bobtail/README.md

 - "Virtual Files" [`common/vfile.h`]
-  - `stdio`-style API that acts on buffers of memory instead of files.
+  - `stdio`-style API that acts on buffers instead of files.
   - Has none of the alignment/size restrictions of anonymous memory-mapped files

-- Image/Texture Processing [`common/image.h`]
+- DDS Image Load/Save [`common/image.h`]
-  - Fairly simple API to handle image formats commonly used in DDS files.
-It's essentially a simpler DDS structure that can express *most* image formats expressable in DDS.
+  - Provides a simplified image structure that can express most common image formats found in DDS files
-  - Geared towards game texture formats used in graphics APIs, not everyday formats like PNG or JPEG.
+  - This is DDS-only, so it's mostly good for game textures and graphics APIs.

-- Dynamic List/Queue [`common/list.h` & `common/queue.h`]
+- Containers [`common/buffer.h`, `common/list.h`, `common/queue.h`, & `common/hashmap.h`]
   - Exactly what they sound like.
-Pointers to individual elements may be invalidated, and removing items is constant-time.
+Removing items is constant-time for the list and queue.
+  - The hashmap has a C++ wrapper class in `common/cpp/hashmap.hxx`, which is header-only so that the main library doesn't require a C++ compiler.

 - Reasonable Platform Macros [`common/platform.h`]